 Editor’s Note: Whether analytics metadata provisioning support to be registered in NRF or to be queried from NRF is FFS.

 Clause 6.1A.3:

-Editor’s Note: Whether analytics metadata provisioning support to be registered in NRF or to be queried from NRF is FFS.

 Editor's Note: It is FFS whether the "level of accuracy" is also to be provided for other cases.